 Students will learn about the habitat and life cycle of stream invertebrates with a focus on how the life history of aquatic invertebrates is connected to the terrestrial ecosystem.

 Students will know the relationship between light and dissolved oxygen and be able to predict what will happen when a plant does not receive enough light.
-Students will know what happens to an aquatic ecosystem when a floating macrophyte is introduced as an invasive species, and be able to design an experiment to test their hypothesis.

 Students will know how land use affects water quality and be able to use macroinvertebrates to understand the impact of land use change in watersheds.